videosdk-live/videosdk-docs/docs/guide/dashboard/live-streaming.md

 slug: live-streaming
 ---

-Dashboard Live Streams page contains two section such as Live Streams and API Reference.
+Dashboard Live Streams page is all about your conducted number of live streams and list of live streams recordings.

 ## Live Streams

-This section contains listing of live streams in tabular format, which contains properties such as
+This section contains listing of live streams in tabular format, which contains below properties :

 1. **Id** - The unique identifier of particular live stream.
 2. **Name** - Name of the particular live stream.